kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Environment Controller renaming

-The Environment Controller that injects limit ranges, resource quotas, and default roles into each Namespace you create, was renamed to the **Namespace Controller**.
+The Environment Controller that injects limit ranges, resource quotas, and default roles into each Namespace you create, was renamed to **Namespace Controller**.
 Its logic, however, is still the same and the `env=true` label remains untouched.
 It is also worth mentioning that the Environment-to-Namespace renaming process is ongoing.
 As part of it, we have already renamed Environments to **Namespaces** in the Console UI.

 ### Wildcard DNS xip.io integration

-Now you can test Kyma on a cluster running under the `xip.io` wildcard DNS server.
+You can now test Kyma on a cluster with a wildcard DNS provided by `xip.io`.

 We introduced a new `xip-patch` job to Kyma as an optionally installed patch component.
 This patch issues a self-signed TLS certificate for the Kyma instance and configures the domain to `{LOADBALANCER_IP}.xip.io`, where `{LOADBALANCER_IP}` is the IP address of the assigned load balancer in the Kyma cluster.

-This feature allows you to install and use Kyma easier, without the need to issue the TLS certificate on your own.
+This feature allows you to install and use Kyma easier, without owing a domain or issuing the TLS certificate on your own.
 This solution is not suitable for a production environment.
 It is only a playground you can use to get to know the product better.
 Read more about this optional feature [here](/docs/0.6/kyma#installation-install-kyma-on-a-gke-cluster-with-wildcard-dns).

-### Knative installation
+### Installation with Knative

 You can now install Kyma together with Knative and expose APIs using the `knative-ingressgateway` service.
 Knative installation also enables future work on integrating Kyma eventing with Knative eventing.